openmash/vista-hl7/hl7mediator/readme.txt

 Dependencies
 This module depends on the util-spring module.
 See the readme for that module on how to build and compile it.
-The util-spring module must be deployed to the nexus repository in order to deploy this feature to the karaf runtime.
-The util-spring module does not need to be deployed manually itself.
-The transitive dependency management of the karaf features file will handle it.
-But it needs to exist in the nexus repository.
+(It is basically the same, mvn clean install)

 Steps
 To run the code in a local Spring container with Camel during development: